 Vrede en Lust origins back to 1688 when the then Governor of the Cape allocated this 66ha farm to the Flemish merchant, Jacques de Savoye, who fled Europe due to religious persecution.

 During the last 329 years, the estate had many ups and downs with various owners.
-It is believed that the first Sunday trading in the Cape colony, took placate Vrede en Lust, due to the first protestant church which was built on the estate.
+It is believed that the first Sunday trading in the Cape colony, took place at Vrede en Lust, due to the first protestant church which was built on the estate.
 Vrede en Lust had always been a wine farm and current vineyards reflect the plantings of 1745.

 On 3 October 1996 a brand-new era was beckoning in the history of this extraordinary farm, Vrede en Lust Estate, when the Buys family became the new owners.

 With this ownership came a vision of resurrection.

 When Dana Buys, dynamic chairman of an international computer software company, saw the opportunity to benefit from the deregulating changes in the South African wine industry, he purchased Vrede en Lust plus the two portions traditionally attached to it.
 The property was deeded to Vrede en Lust Farms (Pty) Ltd and soon thereafter Dana Buys got the opportunity to prove his bona fides.
 When neighbouring Wolve Kloof came on to the market, Buys honourably reunited the two historic sections of Vrede en Lust.
 Vrede en Lust Estate was once again restored to its original borders as in 1783.

 Buys further embarked on a mission to restore all the old buildings, which suffered severe neglect and injudicious renovations during the past decades, to their original historic splendor.
 These buildings now form the backbone of one of the Cape Winelands’ most sought after authentic wedding venues.